sensu/sensu-docs/content/sensu-go/5.3/reference/mutators.md

 As mentioned above, all mutator commands are executed by a Sensu server as the `sensu` user.
 Commands must be executable files that are discoverable on the Sensu server system (installed in a system `$PATH` directory).

 _NOTE: By default, the Sensu installer packages will modify the system `$PATH` for the Sensu processes to include `/etc/sensu/plugins`.
 As a result, executable scripts (like plugins) located in `/etc/sensu/plugins` will be valid commands.
 This allows `command` attributes to use “relative paths” for Sensu plugin commands, for example: `"command": "check-http.go -u https://sensuapp.org"`._

+## Built-in mutators

+Sensu includes built-in mutators to help you customize event pipelines for metrics and alerts.

+### Built-in mutator: only check output

+To process an event, some handlers require only the check output, not the entire event definition.
+For example, when sending metrics to Graphite using a TCP handler, Graphite expects data that follows the Graphite plaintext protocol.
+By using the built-in `only_check_output` mutator, Sensu reduces the event to only the check output, so it can be accepted by Graphite.

+To use the only check output mutator, include the `only_check_output` mutator in the handler configuration `mutator` string:

+{{< highlight json >}}
+{
+  "type": "Handler",
+  "api_version": "core/v2",
+  "metadata": {
+    "name": "graphite",
+    "namespace": "default"
+  },
+  "spec": {
+    "type": "tcp",
+    "socket": {
+      "host": "10.0.1.99",
+      "port": 2003
+    },
+    "mutator": "only_check_output"
+  }
+}
+{{< /highlight >}}

 ## Mutators specification